Gareth Owen (footballer, born 1982): Port Vale

 He started the 2010–11 season as a key member of the Vale defence.
 When his former boss Jim Gannon arrived as Vale's new manager in January 2011, Owen insisted that 'what's done is done', and there was speculation that Gannon would make Owen captain.
-However the following month he was sidelined after fracturing his left ankle in a 1–1 draw with Wycombe Wanderers.
+However, the following month he was sidelined after fracturing his left ankle in a 1–1 draw with Wycombe Wanderers.
 This 'fracture' in fact turned out to be severe bruising, leaving Owen a much shorter recovery time.
 In April 2011, he began contract talks on a new two-year deal.
-However the new contract meant taking a pay cut, whilst Crewe Alexandra and Burton Albion both expressed an interest in the defender.
+However, the new contract meant taking a pay cut, whilst Crewe Alexandra and Burton Albion both expressed an interest in the defender.
 Before he made his decision he was awarded with the Chairman's Player of the Year award.
 He decided to sign a two-year deal with Crewe Alexandra, citing unrest at Vale Park as one of his motivations for switching clubs.
 However, once he discovered Micky Adams was returning as manager he reversed his decision and put pen to paper on a two-year deal with the "Valiants" as a player-coach.
 He hoped his role as reserve team coach would stand him in good stead for a future career in management.

 An achilles injury forced him to sit out most of the 2011–12 pre-season.
-However Adams allowed Owen to act as manager for a pre-season friendly against Stone Dominoes, a game which Vale won 2–0.
+However, Adams allowed Owen to act as manager for a pre-season friendly against Stone Dominoes, a game which Vale won 2–0.
 Despite coaching the reserves and continuing his university work, as a player he missed just one of the "Valiants" first ten league games of the season.
-However, he then was struck down by injury, and underwent a hernia operation in November.
+However, he was then struck down by injury, and underwent a hernia operation in November.
 The next month he took up yoga to help overcome his injuries, and also undertook scouting assignments for the club.
 He returned to action in the boxing day win at Hereford United.
-However a week later he split his foot open.
+However, a week later he split his foot open.
 Deciding to play on against the pain, he was sidelined again in mid-January after breaking his left hand in training.
 On 29 February, after learning that the club were unable to pay the wage bill, he injured his knee in a reserve team game against Stoke City; the injury effectively ended his season.